9 Crucial Things Everyone Should know Before Starting a Small Business

 3. Get Mentors before starting a small business

 One of the biggest mistakes newbies make is pretending to know everything about their business.
 But, It’s virtually impossible for you to know everything.
 What you need is – a mentor.
 Someone who has spent several years in your desired industry, a person who knows the ins and outs of your business.
-And someone who can help you shape your business for success and at the same time guide you to the right path.
+And someone who can help you shape your business for success and at the same time guides you to the right path.
 This way you can minimize the risk by learning from the past mistakes of your mentors.
 So, always remember before starting a small business, get mentors that will guide you through your journey.

 4. Be An Early Bird

-When it comes with time, everyone has the same 24 hours per day cycle.
+When it comes to time, everyone has the same 24 hours per day cycle.
 But, not everybody can produce the same results like certain people can.
 Why?
 Because while the majority of the people love getting up in the afternoon, especially us – The Millennials.
 Most successful people actually have their routine of waking up super early like 5:00 in the morning.
 So they can do more in a day.
 The result?
 More productive and rewarding lives.

 5. Do It For Your Passion, Not For The Money